MTCC-Plc/standards/README.md

 npm i https://github.com/MTCC-Plc/standards#{hash of the commit}
 ```

-Unlike a regular install from the npm registry, this package will be fetched from github.
+Unlike a regular install from the npm registry, this package will be fetched from GitHub.

 In order to pin to a specific version, the hash of the commit should be passed at the end of the url.
 If unsure which commit to use, pick the latest one.
 For example: